-Since most wedding ceremonies are held in churches or other larger spaces, you need to think about size, not quantity, for your ceremony flowers.
-It’s usually better to have a couple of larger, more impressive arrangements, rather than several smaller ones.
+Since most wedding ceremonies are held in churches or a larger space, you need to think about size, not quantity, for your ceremony flowers.
+It’s usually better to have a couple of larger, more impressive arrangements than several smaller ones.

-It’s also important to know how the ceremony will be photographed, in order to maximize the placement of floral arrangements.
+It’s also important to know how the ceremony will be photographed to maximize the placement of floral arrangements.

 There are a lot of variables to consider when sharing arrangements between venues.
 Following the advice of a professional florist can really pay off here.

 For most brides, breaking down your wedding flower budget into these 3 areas is a proven, cost-effective way to shop for wedding flowers.

 Keep in mind, these are merely guidelines I recommend based on my experience with weddings we’ve done in southeastern Wisconsin.
 Your geographic area and priorities may be different, however.
 After all, that’s what makes you, and your wedding, unique.

 If you want to get an idea of what other couples have spent in your area, check the figures using our wedding cost estimator.

 Want to see more wedding flower tips like this?

 If so, then why not join the list?
 Simply enter your email address, and I’ll notify you whenever something new is posted or updated here.